-PTE Collocation Examples for PTE Academic Exam Preparation
+PTE Collocation Examples And PTE Collocation List 4

 We are going to learn about Collocations.
 What is Collocation?
 Collocations are the combination of words that are always together.
 In English, Collocation is a specific arrangement of words that are used more often than might be expected.
 The specific arrangement of words that communicates a specific meaning.
 We could use other words to describe the same meaning but use the collocation that’s specific arrangement over and over again.
 Sometimes we use other words to describe the meaning but most of the time we use the collocation.
 In this article, we are sharing Collocation Examples.
 There are several different types of collocations.